ABOUT

 History of OSPF

 The idea of applying open source principles derived from the software industry to the pharmaceutical industry, and to the process of drug discovery, has a long history.
 The pioneers must be acknowledged.
 Early papers include Can Open-Source R&D Reinvigorate Drug Research?
 (2006) in Nature by Bernard Munos.
-Pioneering institutionalizations include the government of India’s Open Source Drug Discovery (OSDD), which has assembled over 50 Indian universities, carried out over 100 research projects, and identified more than 60 potential drug targets of tuberculosis.
-They also include Open Source Malaria (OSM), founded by Matthew Todd.
+Pioneering institutionalizations include the government of India’s Open Source Drug Discovery (OSDD), created by Chief Mentor Professor Samir K. Brahmachari, which has assembled over 50 Indian universities, carried out over 100 research projects, created a large community of students, and identified more than 60 potential drug targets of tuberculosis.
+They also include Open Source Malaria (OSM), founded by Professor Matthew Todd.
 In 2013, the Tata Trusts funded the TATA CSIR-OSDD Fellowship (TCOF), providing open source drug discovery fellowships to students and young researchers conducting research for neglected diseases through methods of crowdsourcing.

 Early meetings and conferences include a WHO meeting in London.
-At conferences in 2014 in Bellagio, Italy and in 2015 in Rauischholzhausen, Germany, the concept was further vetted.
+At global conferences in 2014 at the Rockefeller Foundation Bellagio Center in Italy (OSP1) and in 2015 in Rauischholzhausen, Germany (OSP2), the concept was further vetted.
 In 2015, the Tata Trusts decided to expand its activities in the area.
 In 2018, with funds received from the Tata Trusts, which support philanthropic work in India, the OSPF commenced operations.
-OSPF seeks to expand and nurture the open source pharma community, to build an open source innovation model for the pharma sector, and to actually try to deliver affordable new therapies in areas of great health need, particularly for infectious diseases affecting the poor of India.
+A third global conference was held in Paris in 2019 (OSP3).
+OSPF established a center in Paris later in 2019.
+A meeting on open source approaches to pharma R&D was held by the Harvard Global Health Institute in December 2019, and by the Harvard Global Health Institute and OSPF in March 2020.
+OSPF-USA was established in 2020, located in New York City.
+OSPF seeks to expand and nurture the global open source pharma community and movement, to build an open source innovation model for the pharma sector, and to actually try to deliver affordable new therapies in areas of great health need, particularly for infectious diseases affecting the marginalized communities around the world.

 Early meetings and conferences include a WHO meeting in London.
-At conferences in 2014 in Bellagio, Italy and in 2015 in Rauischholzhausen, Germany, the concept was further vetted.
+At global conferences in 2014 at the Rockefeller Foundation Bellagio Center in Italy (OSP1) and in 2015 in Rauischholzhausen, Germany (OSP2), the concept was further vetted.
 In 2015, the Tata Trusts decided to expand its activities in the area.
 In 2018, with funds received from the Tata Trusts, which support philanthropic work in India, the OSPF commenced operations.
-OSPF seeks to expand and nurture the open source pharma community, to build an open source innovation model for the pharma sector, and to actually try to deliver affordable new therapies in areas of great health need, particularly for infectious diseases affecting the poor of India.
+A third global conference was held in Paris in 2019 (OSP3).
+OSPF established a center in Paris later in 2019.
+A meeting on open source approaches to pharma R&D was held by the Harvard Global Health Institute in December 2019, and by the Harvard Global Health Institute and OSPF in March 2020.
+OSPF-USA was established in 2020, located in New York City.
+OSPF seeks to expand and nurture the global open source pharma community and movement, to build an open source innovation model for the pharma sector, and to actually try to deliver affordable new therapies in areas of great health need, particularly for infectious diseases affecting the marginalized communities around the world.